SenthilNayagan/senthilnayagan.github.io/_posts/programming/scala/asyncchronous-programming/2023-01-20-introduction-to-async-programming-in-scala.markdown

 |:-:|
 |<sup>*Figure 2: French fries in a box.*</sup>|<br/><br/>

 From a thread perspective, there is a possibility of only one french fry in a box, though we don't like it and definitely want more.
 It's referred to as a **single-threaded process**.
+Having said that, **every process has at least one thread**.

 > **Program vs. process:** I often use the terms "program" and "process" interchangeably.
 Please be aware that these terms are not the same in practice.<br/><br/>A program is a passive (not active) entity that contains the set of instructions that are used to carry out particular tasks.
 These instructions are stored in a file or files in secondary memory, such as a disk.<br/><br/>A program *starts*, *executes a series of instructions*, and *ends*.
 When a program is executed, an active instance of the program is launched in the primary memory (RAM).
 This active instance is referred to as a process.

 Having said that, a program under execution is referred to as a process, and **a threat is a fundamental unit of execution**.
 Since a thread deals solely with the execution of tasks, we can also say that **a thread is a fundamental unit of CPU utilisation**.

-Every program has one or more threads of execution, which can be used to carry out various tasks concurrently or almost concurrently.
+Every program has one or more threads of execution, which can be used to carry out various tasks *concurrently* or *almost concurrently*.
 As mentioned above, usually the operating system itself manages these threads of execution, scheduling them to run on the available cores and *preemptively* interrupting (stoping) them as necessary.
 Are we saying "stop the running threads"?
 Yes, you got it right.
 The need for interruption will be discussed further down, but first, let's understand what *preemption* in threading means.

 **Preemption** in computing is the act of temporarily interrupting (stoping) an executing task with the intention of resuming it later from where it left off.